 Had zakat not been obligatory on the property of minors, spendthrifts and the insane, it would not have been permissible for the guardian to pay it out from their funds since they are not permitted to make voluntary contributions from such funds except for something obligatory.
 For this reason, the Prophet [pbuh] ordered the guardian to foster the wealth of these categories of people so that they would not be consumed by zakat.
 'Umar, Ali, Ibn 'Umar, 'A`isha and Jaber ibn 'Abdullah, may Allah be pleased with them all maintained this same opinion.
 There is no report that any of the Companions contradicted them except for a weak one from Ibn 'Abbas that cannot be used to counter this argument.

 This is the argument that best suits the legislation of zakat as a financial obligation that is to be paid to its deserving recipients, attested to by the words of Abu Bakr al-Siddiq, may Allah be pleased with him, who said, "Zakat is a financial obligation on one's funds."
 Moreover, the three categories mentioned above are eligible to fulfill financial obligations due upon them from their funds, which their guardians make on their behalf.

-The guardian pays the zakat on behalf of the minor, spendthrift or an insane person provided that the zakat fund exceed expenditures of minors, spendthrift or an insane person and their basic needs and that one lunar year passes upon their possessions.
+The guardian pays the zakat on behalf of the minor, spendthrift or an insane person provided that the zakat funds exceed expenditures of minors, spendthrifts or an insane person and their basic needs and that one lunar year passes upon their possession.